O957/usda-nutrition-visualizer/README.md

 # USDA Nutrition Visualizer

-_Streamlit application for vizualizing vitamin, mineral, and macronutrient content from the USDA FoodData Central API._
+_Streamlit application for visualizing vitamin, mineral, and macronutrient content from the USDA FoodData Central API._

 > [!NOTE]
 >